 Care Instructions

 It’s fair to assume that running a sharp knife across your board will not improve its looks.
 That being said, the boards are made of close grain hardwoods and are very durable.
 End grain boards are “self-healing,” meaning that they show fewer knife marks.
 They are also gentler on your knives.
-Sharp or serrated knives should not be used on any of the epoxy surfaces in order to avoid scratches.

 The wood, Titebond 3 glue, mineral oil, and beeswax used for your board are all food-safe.
 The screws on the bottom are stainless steel.